ankane/ahoy_guide/README.md

 # Ahoy

-:fire: A foundation of knowledge and libraries for awesome analytics
+:fire: A foundation of knowledge and libraries for solid analytics

 Best practices for: